 The past year brought an amazing number of new insights from the proven sales leaders who share their sales tips and wisdom on Quotable.
 From sales development and management to forecasting, prospecting, inside sales, artificial intelligence, and much more, we delved deeper than ever before into topics that we hope will inspire and empower you and your sales career.

 Here, we take a look back at just a few of 2017’s most popular articles and advice to carry with you this year, too.
 Thank you for reading Quotable, listening to our podcast, subscribing to our newsletter, and sharing your thoughts and feedback on social media.
-We can’t wait for what’s in store in 2018.

 “If you can be rigorous and accurate with opportunity management, you can ask yourself if you have enough pipeline.
 If you don’t have enough, you know where to work, and sales goes back to being a numbers game.
 Like any muscle, opportunity management rigor takes work to build.
 But it’s worth the time and effort, and becomes easier to maintain as time goes by.”